 |Nutritional Guidelines (per serving)|

 This hearty soup is a basic Creole-style chicken gumbo made with tomatoes and the essential "holy trinity" of Cajun and Creole cooking: onions, bell peppers, and celery.
-The gumbo is flavorful and satisfying, and an excellent option if you're looking for an authentic yet uncomplicated Louisiana-style soup.
+The gumbo is flavorful, thanks to a mix of spices, and an excellent option if you're looking for an authentic yet uncomplicated Louisiana-style soup.

 The okra is the thickener for a good Creole gumbo, but if you like filé powder, offer it at the table.
 Gumbo can become unpleasantly stringy if the filé is added to the soup while it is still on the heat (or when reheated).
 It is best sprinkled over individual servings.